bigmlcom/bigmler/docs/index.rst

 This command would generate a source and dataset object, as usual, but then, as the total number of categories is three and --max-categories is set to 1, three more datasets will be created, one per each category.
-After generating the correspondent models, the test data will be run through them and their predictions combined to obtain the final predictions file.
+After generating the corresponding models, the test data will be run through them and their predictions combined to obtain the final predictions file.
 The same procedure would be applied if starting from a preexisting source or dataset using the ``--source`` or ``--dataset`` options.

-``--method`` option allows a new ``combine`` value to use such kind of combination.
+``--method`` option accepts a new ``combine`` value to use such kind of combination.
 You can use it if you need to create a new group of predictions based on the same models produced in the first example.
 Filling the path to the model ids file::